School of Architecture

 Exhibits of Student Work

-Throughout the year, selected students are given the opportunity to show work in organized exhibitions, as well as to be included in our ongoing student work publication IDWKS.
+Throughout the year, selected students are given the opportunity to show work in organized exhibitions, as well as to be included in our ongoing student work publication INDEX.
 The school seeks multiple formats and opportunities to have student work shown in the community at large and at cultural institutions throughout the city and the world, with recent exhibits in Shanghai, France, Italy and Washington, DC.
-The school uses new technologies whenever possible, including real-time video streams and YouTube, to share the accomplishments and new ideas of our students off campus and outside of the traditional classroom limits.
-Students provide such work voluntarily and at their own risk.
-Work that is lost, damaged or stolen is not the responsibility of the school.

 Lectures and Exhibitions